Antique guns and assorted antique bits and pieces.

 Please note, the antique guns are Section 58 antiques that may be held without a firearms or shotgun certificate by persons who are not banned for previous convictions.
 They are sold as antiques for possession as curios or ornaments under section 58 with no other guarantee.
-If you wish to shoot them it is your responsibility to establish their suitability and safety and ensure that you comply with the law.
-None of the antique guns listed here are currently held on certificate.
-Purchasers will be asked to sign a declaration that they are not banned from possessing section 58 firearms.
+Purchasers will be asked to sign a declaration that they are not banned from possessing section 58 firearms and that they are purchasing the firearms as curios or ornaments only.